Colorado’s School Health Inventory

 2015-16 Statewide Data

 Download the following Excel spreadsheets to view 2015-16 Smart Source data.
-An executive summary will be available in November 2016.

 *The district-size aggregate represents data combined within various district sizes, not individual district results.